Silk, cotton or TENCEL™ lyocell: which material is best for a good night's sleep?

 Silk, cotton, or TENCEL™—each of these materials tells a different story.
-Let's discover which one could enhance your nights.
+Let's discover together which one could enhance your nights.

 Silk: natural and sensory elegance